 There is no precise definition of what your analysis and improvement strategy should look like, but by far the most common approach is using a trading diary.
 In a trading diary, you note every aspect of your decisions.
 After you invested, you write down which indicators you used, which time frame, which asset, and which expiry.
 You also write down your location, your mood, the time of the day, and your trading device.
 Once the trade is finished, you note the result.

-After a while, you can analyze your diary.
+After a while, you can analyse your diary.
 You might find that you won significantly more trades in the morning in the afternoon, that you are a better trader with your phone than with your PC, or that you can interpret moving averages more effectively than candlestick formations.

 Regardless of what you find, the result helps you to focus on the elements of your trading strategy and your money management that work for you and eliminate everything else.
 You will get better and better, and eventually, you will be good enough to turn a profit.
-Keep writing your diary anyway, and you will be able to recognize mistakes creeping in before they cost you a lot of money.
+Keep writing your diary anyway, and you will be able to recognise mistakes creeping in before they cost you a lot of money.

 In theory, anything can be your trading diary.
 Some traders take screenshots, others keep an Excel file, and some write old-fashioned books.
 Pick the diary that works for you, and you will be fine.

 A binary options strategy is your guide to trading success.
 While it can seem difficult to find the right strategy at first, with the right information, things are rather simple.
 You need a trading strategy, a money management strategy, and an analysis and improvement strategy, and you will be fine.
-This article has provided you with the perfect play to start.
-We recommend you now try a few strategies via demo accounts and find the one that suits you the best.

 This basic strategy aimed at 60-second (Listed as 1 minute options at some brokers) goes as follows: